dynamsoft-docs/capture-vision-docs-mobile/programming/react-native/user-guide/barcode-reader.md

     }
     ```

-4. In `componentWillUnmount` function, add code to stop barcode decoding and remove the result listener.
+4. After implementing `componentDidMount`, `componentWillUnmount` will then include code to stop the barcode decoding thread and remove the result listener.

     ```js
     async componentWillUnmount() {